SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 In summary, the jump callback will save the state variable `u` before and after the jump whenever `save_positions = (true, true)`.
-All other saving behaviour is delegated to the integrator and controlled via `saveat`.
+All other saving behavior is delegated to the integrator and controlled via keyword arguments to `solve` such as `saveat`.

 ## Defining the Jumps Directly: Mixing `ConstantRateJump`/`VariableRateJump` and `MassActionJump`